To Save Water, Should You Wash Your Hands Of Hand Washing Dishes?

 "I think it's generally recognized that washing by machine would involve less water," says Ed Osann, water efficiency project director for the Natural Resources Defense Council.
 "In part, it comes down to someone's washing technique."

 According to Osann, when people wash by hand, they often use the same method.
 They fill one sink basin with sudsy water for soaking and run the faucet in the other basin for rinsing.
 That's an efficient way to do dishes from a time perspective, but not from a water perspective.
-The Department of Energy sets standards that a full-sized dishwasher can use no more than five gallons of water per cycle, and a compact dishwasher no more than 3.5 gallons.
+The Department of Energy sets standards that a full-size dishwasher can use no more than five gallons of water per cycle, and a compact dishwasher no more than 3.5 gallons.
 Osann says that's probably less water than most people's dishwashing styles use.
 Because heating water requires energy, using less water also translates to being more energy efficient.

 Dishwashers today are not my mother's dishwasher, according to Jennifer Amann, buildings program director for the American Council for an Energy-Efficient Economy.
-Dishwashers might have used 8-10 gallons per cycle 15 years ago, making them, in Amann's words, "water hogs."
+Dishwashers might have used eight to 10 gallons per cycle 15 years ago, making them, in Amann's words, "water hogs."

 But newer dishwashers have adopted a number of design changes to up their grime game.
 Dishwasher designers are continually refining the arrangement of dish racks, to optimally expose plates and utensils to the internal spouts of water that fill the machine during a cycle.
 But even more importantly, dishwashers now have sensitive technology to detect how murky the water in the machine is.
 A cycle begins using just a little water.
 After washing, the machine detects how murky the water is as a measure of how much food and grime are coming off the dishes.
 If the water is still cloudy, the machine adds a little more water, washes some more, and then tests again, repeating the incremental water increase until the water is clear.